 In terms of all the guitars that I own, this one is the most versatile, and I honestly feel quite lucky that I purchased it and not something else.

 When it comes to metal, the Epiphone Les Paul Custom and the ESP Eclipse-II shine, for sure, and are far superior, but when I want something with a little less boominess and warmth, I go for the SE Custom 24.

-The PRS SE Custom 24 has a nice clear mid-range and the higher strings are bright.
+The PRS SE Custom 24 has a nice clear mid-range that responds well to EQ (my guide) and the higher strings are bright.

 I find that this guitar has a lot more “twang,” to it, so to speak, so if you want a guitar sound that’s similar to the style of John Frusciante from Red Hot Chili Peppers, then this is going to be much closer than a Les Paul.

 It makes it a nice option for people who like to strum a lot of chords, rather than a single-note melodic style.